trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Some online services use Yubicloud for authentication.
 Yubicloud is owned by Yubico® and 3rd party devices are not supported so OnlyKey is not supported on Yubicloud.
 However, 3rd party devices will technically work with Yubicloud as long as you own an actual Yubikey®.

 The following instructions show you how to set up a 3rd party device on Yubicloud.
 This is for your information only and we do not recommend setting up a 3rd party device on Yubicloud.
-If you choose to follow this information to set up a 3rd party device on Yubicloud you choose to do so against our recommendations and at your own risk.
+If you choose to follow this information to set up a 3rd party device on Yubicloud, then you choose to do so against our recommendations and at your own risk.

 {% include callout.html content="**Step 1.** Download and install the [Yubikey® personalization tools](https://www.Yubico.com/support/download/)" type="default" %}